Sadhyam: Plot

-After that turmoil, Suhani acquires a job in a fine company which her parents also encourage.
-On her first day, she is acquainted with a rough guy Sandeep in a tiff, that end he chases her as white on rice.
+After that turmoil, Suhani acquires a job in a fine company, which her parents also encourage.
+On her first day, she acquaints a rough guy, Sandeep, in a tiff; at that end, he chases her as white on rice.
 After a series of donnybrook, Sandeep reveals that he is all around in the things that happened in her life.
 He has been observing Suhani for a long time and dear her cute naughtiness.
-Plus, Sandeep is the one who vindicated her and gained employment in his own company.
-Forthwith, she too loves him and they consummate.
-Therefrom, his whereabouts are not known, so, she declared him a betray.
-Currently, Suhani approaches Sandeep where she is startled to notice that Sandeep died 3 months back.
-Next, Suhani reads Sandeep's diary through which she realizes that Sandeep wants to approach her parents for their nuptial as a surprise on Suhani's birthday.
-Unfortunately, he is strangled on the same day.
+Plus, Sandeep vindicated her and gained employment at his own company.
+Forthwith, she too loves him, and they consummate.
+His whereabouts are unknown from there, so she declares him a betrayal.
+Currently, Suhani approaches Sandeep, where she is startled to notice that Sandeep died three months back.
+Next, Suhani reads Sandeep's diary, through which she realizes that Sandeep wants to approach her parents for their nuptial as a surprise on Suhani's birthday but strangles on the same day.

 Presently, devastated Suhani reaches a graveyard, staggers before her parents' tombs, and recollects another past.
-On the eve of her birthday, their family reaches the temple where Suhani's father Subramanyam spots Arms trafficking of a notorious gang.
-Immediately, he informs the Police when astoundingly, Sandeep is shown as a secret agent to which everyone is unbeknownst.
-He bolts the entire wing but tragically, he is killed in that attack.
-Eventually, Suhani's parents are slaughtered by the same gangsters which made her paranoid.
-Ultimately, Suhani backs to Krishna Prasad when as a flabbergast, she shoots him at point blank range.
-Here countless facts have been disclosed that Krishna Prasad is the one that pulled Anita's leg.
+On the eve of her birthday, their family reaches the temple where Suhani's father, Subramanyam, spots Arms trafficking of a notorious gang.
+Immediately, he informs the Police when, astoundingly, Sandeep appears as a secret agent, of which everyone is unaware.
+He bolts the entire wing, but tragically, he dies in that attack.
+Eventually, the same gangsters slaughter Suhani's parents, which makes her paranoid.
+Ultimately, Suhani backs to Krishna Prasad when, as a flabbergast, she shoots him at point-blank range.
+Here, it discloses countless facts that Krishna Prasad is the one who pulled Anita's leg.
 The forefront of the vicious criminals who slain Suhani's parents.
-Above all, he is none other than Sandeep's father who assassinated him.
-At last, Suhani is under jolt by the re-entry of Sandeep that has been safeguarded from the danger.
+Above all, he is none other than Sandeep's father, who assassinated him.
+At last, Sandeep's re-entry jolts Suhani after safeguards from the danger.
 Finally, the movie ends on a happy note with the fuse of Sandeep & Suhani.